Tashichho Dzong in spring in Thimphu, Bhutan

 Passang and FA clients Bhutan Tiger-s Nest

-Passang, seen here taking the group pic, is our local leader in Bhutan
+Passang, seen here taking the group pic, is a Bhutanese tour guide

-Tour guide prices vary from company to company, and will be included in your package fee.
-So it's normally not easy to know what precise sum goes to the local guide unless you ask for a price breakdown.
+Tour guide prices vary.
+If you travel with a tour operator, the tour guide's fee will be included in your package fee.
+So you likely won't know what precise sum goes to the local guide unless you ask for a price breakdown.

 Accommodation